stylish/stylish/packages/skypager-application/docs/index.md

 # Skypager Application

-The Skypager Application acts as the main entry point to a React or React Native Application.
+The Application Runtime provides a wrapper around `react-router` and `redux` which combined manage most elements of application runtime state

-It encapsulates the best practices for setting up an application, and allows us to bootstrap completely different applications on top of a single module by supplying the parts of the application that are unique and harder to componetize.
+- [ ] Cross-platform Application Runtime